LVMark: Robust Watermark for Latent Video Diffusion Models: Experiments

 \subsection{Ablation Study}

 For the ablation study, we follow the same setup as in Section~\ref{subsec:Implementation Details} with 512-bit messages.
-For additional experimental results, please refer to the supplementary materials.

-\textbf{Importance-based Weight Modulation.} As mentioned in Section~\ref{subsec:Importance-based Weight Modulation}, we selectively modulate the top \(k\) \% of layers with the least impact on video quality to embed messages while minimizing visual degradation.
+\textbf{Importance-based Weight Modulation.} To ensure high video quality, we propose an importance-based weight modulation strategy to embed random watermark messages into diffusion models.
+Empirical analysis shows that naively modulating all layers degrades video quality.
+In this section, we provide additional details and experiments demonstrating its effectiveness.
+As mentioned in Section~\ref{subsec:Importance-based Weight Modulation}, we selectively modulate the bottom \(k\) \% of the latent decoder layers with the least impact on video quality to embed messages while minimizing visual degradation.
 As shown in Figure~\ref{fig:modulation}, as the modulation rate \(k\) approaches 100\%, bit accuracy improves at the cost of video quality, whereas setting \(k\) as 0\% results in failed bit extraction, illustrating a trade-off.
 We find an optimal balance between bit accuracy and video quality when $k$ is set to 50.
+Figure~\ref{fig:weight_importance} presents LPIPS scores for videos generated by adding Gaussian noise to individual layers of DynamiCrafter’s latent decoder.
+The result indicates that certain layers have minimal impact on video quality.
+Based on this, we selectively modulate the 50\% of layers that contribute least to degradation.
+Table~\ref{tab:Weight_modulation} shows the bit accuracy and visual quality when modulating the top 50\% layers and a randomly selected 50\% layers.
+The result shows that modulating either highly important or randomly chosen layers leads to degradation in both video quality and bit accuracy.
+In contrast, modulating the bottom 50\% of less important layers achieves superior performance, highlighting its effectiveness for watermark embedding.

-\textbf{Watermark Decoder with 3D DWT.} Temporal consistency is crucial in video watermarking and generation.
+\textbf{Watermark Decoder with 3D DWT.} Temporal consistency is crucial in both video watermarking and generation.
 To enhance this, we use the 3D Wavelet Transform (3D DWT), which captures spatio-temporal features by decomposing videos into wavelet representations.
 Table~\ref{tab:Ablation on the DWT} compares 3D Discrete Cosine Transform, 3D Fast Fourier Transform, 3D DWT, and 2D DWT.
 Our experiments show that 3D DWT outperforms other methods in bit accuracy and video quality due to its superior localization in time and frequency.
 In contrast, 2D DWT, which only captures spatial information, results in a loss of temporal consistency, degrading video quality metrics such as tLP and FVD.
-Based on these findings, we utilize 3D DWT in our watermark decoder.
+Based on these findings, we use 3D DWT in our watermark decoder.